 The CWSRF is a major source of below market rate financing for publicly owned wastewater treatment facilities and other municipal projects intended to protect and improve the quality of surface and ground water.
-The CWSRF provides interim and long-term funding for projects at or below the municipal tax-exempt rate.
+CWSRF provides interim and long-term funding for projects at or below the municipal tax-exempt rate.
 SRF loans may be obtained for projects such as planning, design, and construction of wastewater collection systems; sewer system separation and upgrades; wastewater pumping station construction and improvements; reduction, treatment, or elimination of combined sewer overflows; wastewater treatment facility construction, improvement, or upgrading; wastewater outfalls; sludge treatment and disposal systems; non-point pollution abatement; landfill closures; sand/salt sheds; and other water pollution abatement projects.
 The Department reviews and approves potential projects for SRF eligibility.
 Under certain circumstances the SRF program may also benefit communities by refinancing pollution control projects that have already been constructed and financed by another agency.

 The Department solicited projects from municipalities, quasi municipalities and districts, which were ranked, using the funding matrix that results in offers containing principal forgiveness and loan funds.
-This year the Department received funding requests for 66 projects (53 Infrastructure, 6 Standalone FSP or CAP, 3 EC and 4 SW/NPS) from loan applicants totaling \$392M\$, (\$363M, \$250K, \$29M and \$200K respectively), plus \$4.3M\$ in the Maine Forest Direct Link Program commitment.
+This year the Department received funding requests for 60 projects (50 Infrastructure, 2 Standalone FSP, 2 EC and 6 SW/NPS) from loan applicants totaling \$435M, (\$414M, \$100K, \$19M and \$106K respectively), plus \$4.5M in the Maine Forest Direct Link Program commitment.
 After the final ranking, the Department made offers, pending available funding, to applicants.
-The final accepted funding offers totaled \$67M\$ and included \$12M\$ in loan principal forgiveness (Base + BIL Supplemental + BIL EC).
-Taking into consideration the available repayment, FFY 2024 capitalization grant and state match funds, BIL Supplemental, and BIL EC funds, and the projects that the program has committed to fund but has not yet funded, the CWSRF will have approximately \$67M\$ in funding available for new projects.
-Table 1 - Final FFY 2024 CWSRF Appropriation, shows a funding need of approximately \$67M\$.
+The funding offers totaled \$123M and included \$16M in loan principal forgiveness (Base + BIL Supplemental + BIL EC).
+Taking into consideration the available repayment, FFY 2025 capitalization grant and state match funds, BIL Supplemental, and BIL EC funds, and the projects that the program has committed to fund but has not yet funded, CWSRF will have approximately \$147M in funding available for new projects.

+Table 1 - FFY 2025 CWSRF Appropriation, shows a funding need of approximately \$123M.
 If any of the projects fall off the list during this funding year and funding is available, it will be offered to projects in order of environmental ranking.

-Table 2 - Final CWSRF Project Priority List for Capital Projects, contains all the projects that were submitted to the Department for financial assistance, a brief description of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.
+Table 2 - CWSRF Project Priority List for Capital Projects, contains all the projects that were submitted to the Department for financial assistance, a brief description of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.

 The Department and the MMBB are currently looking at how we can bridge the remaining funding gap and prudently finance as many of these environmentally important projects as we can.
 Through the 2022 EPA Clean Watersheds Needs Survey (CWNS), an assessment of the capital investment needed for publicly-owned wastewater collection and treatment facilities to meet the water quality goals of the Clean Water Act, was conducted.
-For the State of Maine, just over §3.1B in needs were identified.
-The single largest need category was decentralized wastewater treatment systems at §769M.
+For the State of Maine, just over \$3.1B in needs were identified.
+The single largest need category was decentralized wastewater treatment systems at \$769M.
 The decentralized needs primarily account for the costs associated with individual subsurface systems (septic systems) used widely throughout the state.
-Combined municipal wastewater needs (treatment, conveyance, CSO) totaled §1.7B.
+Combined municipal wastewater needs (treatment, conveyance, CSO) totaled \$1.7B.
 Out of the 185 survey requests for Maine, 170 responses were received, a 92% participation rate.
 Entities that did not respond became ineligible to receive any principal forgiveness funding from the Department for the next two years (2024-2025).
-EPA expects to do the next survey beginning in 2026.
+EPA expects to do the next survey beginning in 2027.

-B. FEDERAL FISCAL YEAR 2024 INTENDED USE PLAN
+B. FEDERAL FISCAL YEAR 2025 INTENDED USE PLAN